bkim1/algorithms-fp1/README.md

 * NetworkX

 ## How To Run Tests:
-1. Open terminal to root directory
+1. Open terminal to root directory of project
 2. Run `python3 -m tests.test_alg`

+## How To Run the Benchmarks:
+1. Open terminal to root directory of project
+2. Run `python3 -m tests.benchmarks`